Skip to main content

 Jarka Glassey, PFHEA

-As a holder of both a biochemical engineering and an education first degree I was always passionate about both aspects of my own education and I was heavily involved with the then CASAP scheme at Newcastle University.
-We were working with colleagues active in education to have their practice recognised at all levels of HEA Fellowship, and it didn’t feel right to ask them to go through the mill for SF recognition and not do it myself, as the then chair of the CASAP Board of Studies.
+As a holder of both a biochemical engineering and an education first degree I was always passionate about both aspects of my own education and I was heavily involved with the then CASAP PGCert at Newcastle University.
+We were working with colleagues active in education to have their practice recognised at all categories of HEA Fellowship, and it didn’t feel right to ask them to go through the mill for SF recognition and not do it myself, as the then chair of the CASAP Board of Studies.
 During the first workshop with a PF mentor, he asked us to outline the main ideas we would put forward (and yes, I have used quite a number of those that I used for my NTF, but I would stress that the two are very different).
 I found the SF template rather constraining so when the mentor mentioned I should go straight for PF, considering my level of external leadership, I jumped at that.
 I was actually surprised to be awarded the PF (didn’t really believe the mentor, when he kept stressing it is not just for deans and PVCs), particularly as at that stage we did not have a PF at Newcastle yet.
 The subsequent engagement with both the NTF and PF community nationally and internationally definitely broadened my pedagogic activities and opened some really interesting avenues of collaboration and discussion.
-I would definitely strongly encourage anyone that fits Paul’s description to go for it.
+I would definitely strongly encourage anyone that fits the PSF criteria to go for it.

 Jarka Glassey